 - Rankings for Priority Keywords – We like to use SEMRush for this

 - Conversion Rate by Source – this can be gathered from Google Analytics.

 Once you’ve completed steps 1-5, your next step is to plan and prioritize the SEO strategies for the next few months.
 This includes:

-- Determining which pages have potential to increase in traffic and sales from natural search traffic.
+- They determine which pages can potentially increase traffic and sales from natural search traffic.

-- Planning who will optimize these new pages and when they will launch.
+- They are planning who will optimize these new pages and when they will launch.

-- Planning and prioritizing fixing any issues you’ve found with your SEO audit.
+- You are planning and prioritizing fixing any issues you’ve found with your SEO audit.

-- Building your editorial and content calendar for new content sets.
+- You are building your editorial and content calendar for new content sets.

-- Determining the metrics you’ll use to measure these changes.
+- You are determining the metrics you’ll use to measure these changes.

-Yes, by now you’ve probably realized that SEO is not a quick fix, or a one-and-done strategy.
-If you need help with your monthly SEO management feel free to contact our CEO directly.
+By now, you’ve probably realized that SEO is not a quick fix or a one-and-done strategy.
+Contact our CEO directly if you need help with your monthly SEO management.